-UCRSP Plans provide savings incentives and the opportunity for additional retirement security for all eligible University of California employees.
-The University makes contributions to the UCRSP for Savings Choice participants.
+The UCRSP Plans provide savings incentives and the opportunity for additional retirement security for all eligible University of California employees.
+The University makes contributions to the UCRSP for Savings Choice participants, on the summer salaries of eligible academic appointees who teach, conduct research or provide administrative service during the summer session or an equivalent term, supplemental contributions on behalf of Pension Choice members and eligible senior managers.
 Participants' interests in the UCRSP Plans from contributions and investment income are fully and immediately vested.
-University contributions for Savings Choice participants vest after one year of service.
+University contributions for Savings Choice participants vest after one year of employment.

-UCRSP's net position as of June 30, 2020 amounted to \$27.3 billion compared to \$25.8 billion at June 30, 2019 and \$24.4 billion at June 30, 2018.
-Additions to UCRSP's net position include contributions, rollovers and investment income.
-Participant and University contributions, and rollovers amounted to \$1.6 billion in 2020, \$1.4 billion in 2019 and \$1.3 billion in 2018.
+The UCRSP's net position at June 30, 2022 amounted to \$29.9 billion compared to \$34.7 billion at June 30, 2021 and \$27.3 billion at June 30, 2020.
+Additions to the UCRSP's net position include contributions, rollovers and investment income.
+Participant and University contributions and rollovers amounted to \$2.0 billion for the fiscal year ended June 30, 2022, \$1.8 billion for the fiscal year ended June 30, 2021 and \$1.6 billion for the fiscal year ended June 30, 2020.

-UCRSP recognized net investment income of \$1.4 billion in 2020 compared to net investment income of \$1.4 billion in 2019 and net investment income of \$1.8 billion in 2018.
+The UCRSP recognized net investment loss of \$(4.9) billion for the fiscal year ended June 30, 2022 compared to net investment income of \$7.3 billion for the fiscal year ended June 30, 2021 and net investment income of \$1.4 billion for the fiscal year ended June 30, 2020.
 UCRSP Plan participants' investment selections influence the net investment income earned by the investment funds in the UCRSP Plans.

-Deductions from UCRSP's net position include benefit payments to participants, participant withdrawals and administrative expenses.
-For 2020, deductions were \$1.5 billion compared to \$1.5 billion in 2019 and \$1.2 billion in 2018.
-The deductions fluctuate based upon withdrawals due to retirements and other factors including minimum required distributions and rollovers out of the UCRSP Plans.
+Deductions from the UCRSP's net position include benefit payments to participants, participant withdrawals and administrative expenses.
+Deductions were \$1.9 billion, \$1.7 billion and \$1.5 billion for the fiscal years ended June 30, 2022, 2021 and 2020, respectively.
+Deductions fluctuate based upon withdrawals due to retirements and other factors including minimum required distributions and rollovers out of the UCRSP Plans.

-The investments of UCRSP, overseen by the OCIO, are available to the securities lending program as a means to augment income.
+The investments of the UCRSP are available to the securities lending program as a means to augment income.
 Cash collateral fluctuates in response to changes in demand from borrowers and the availability of securities.
-UCRSP's investment of cash collateral received for securities lending totaled \$3.0 billion at June 30, 2020, compared to \$2.2 billion at June 30, 2019 and \$2.3 billion at June 30, 2018.
-Securities lending activity contributed \$12.4 million in net investment income, after fees and rebates, in 2020, compared to \$15.8 million in 2019 and \$17.1 million in 2018.
+The UCRSP's investment of cash collateral received for securities lending totaled \$3.2 billion at June 30, 2022, compared to \$3.9 billion at June 30, 2021 and \$3.0 billion at June 30, 2020.
+Securities lending activity contributed \$10.9 million in net investment income, after fees and rebates, for the fiscal year ended June 30, 2022, compared to \$11.9 million for the fiscal year ended June 30, 2021 and \$41.7 million for the fiscal year ended June 30, 2020.